inhyeoklee/contextual_retriever/README.md

 - Ensure all PDF files are placed in the specified directory before running the pipeline.
 - The system is designed to handle large collections of documents efficiently.

-For any issues or questions, please use Issues within this repository for support.
+For any issues or questions, please refer to the documentation or contact the support team.